Book Submissions

 SUBMISSION EMAILS

 In order to direct your submission to the right person, we have designated inboxes for each genre of book.
 If there is no email category for your particular genre, then we are not representing that type of book at the moment.
 Please do not submit your book anyway into the wrong genre category.
-Our submissions inboxes change regularly however.
+However, our submissions inboxes change regularly.
 To keep up to date with what kinds of manuscripts we are looking for, you can connect with our Substack.

 Genre distinctions exist to help readers find what they want to read, to help publishers market your book and therefore to help agents present your book to publishers.